 The UW–Madison Green Fund supports student-initiated projects that reduce the environmental footprint and operating costs of on-campus facilities in the areas of 1) solid waste, 2) energy, and 3) water conservation.
 The Green Fund is not a revolving fund; however, cost savings and return on investment are important considerations in the proposal evaluation process.
 Equally important to the mission of the Green Fund is that students gain practical experience translating their ideas into operational realities.

-Since launching in Spring of 2017, the Green Fund has supported an energy-efficient greenhouse cooling system, a water-efficient toilet retrofit, a compost collection pilot program, and mobile water bottle refilling stations.
+Since launching in Spring of 2017, the Green Fund has supported a solar array on Gordon Dining & Event Center, an energy-efficient greenhouse cooling system, a water-efficient toilet retrofit, a compost collection pilot program, and mobile water bottle refilling stations.

 The Green Fund Process